 Static type data is available in text formats, usually in a zip file.
 Feed data is available via APIs in specific formats.
 Check the Data Catalogue for more information.

 Where are the code samples for the API Explorer?

 The new Open Data Hub and Developer Portal, does not display code samples.
 A cURL command is provided to test your API details.

 The use of TfNSW data should not be seen as an endorsement, sponsorship and/or partnership and you should never brand your product in a way that states or implies this.
-Visit the Marketing page for full details of what you can and cannot use to brand your product.
+Visit the Marketing section of our Resources page for full details of what you can and cannot use to brand your product.

 For any dataset or API with a Creative Commons by Attribution 4.0 licence, you may reuse and redistribute the data.
 Please check the licence for the data you are using.